fission/docs.fission.io/docs/content/usage/trigger.en.md

 You can specify the relative URL and HTTP method for a trigger:

 ```
-$ fission ht create --url /hello --method GET --function hello
+$ fission httptrigger create --url /hello --method GET --function hello
 trigger '94cd5163-30dd-4fb2-ab3c-794052f70841' created
 ```

 If you want to create a ingress for the HTTP trigger, you can provide the flag along with the hostname.
-If the hostname is not provided, it defaults to "*"
+Hostname is the host field as per HTTP1.1 specifications.
+If the hostname is not provided, it defaults to "*" which indicates wildcard host.

 ```
 $ fission ht create --url /hello --method GET --function hello --createingress --host acme.com